telehash/telehash.github.io/v3/uri.md

 4. issue a `peer` request to the canonical including `user`, `session`, and `token` attributes, only `token` is passed in `connect`
 5. process any response handshake as the permanent resolution for this URI

+## Token Reserved Characters

+Upon encountering any reserved character (not part of the set of `ALPHA / DIGIT / "-" / "." / "_" / "~"`) when processing the token string, the remainder of the token must be ignored and not considered part of the token or URI.
+It is not an error to have additional data at the end, that data must be processed by the application and is ignored by all URI handling.

 ## Canonical Host Keys

 In order to send a handshake to the canonical host name given in a URI, its public keys must be known.
 Each Cipher Set may be optionally included in the query string, and/or the keys may be shared via other standard lookup mechanisms to make the URIs shorter and easier.